 These pants are very comfortable!
 I will be wearing them often with casual as well as more dressy looks.
 Since the fit is slightly slim on my legs, I will treat them as leggings and always pair them with a longer top.
 I like the slimming effect that comes with wearing a shorter layer over a longer layer with slim-fitting pants—continuing the line of unbroken color from top to bottom, including wearing black pantyhose.

 Speaking of texture, I always take into consideration how textures flow across each other.
-If something drags and bunches over another piece, I will not go for that combination.
+If something drags and bunches over another piece, I will not wear that combination.
 For example, if I had worn opaque tights instead of pantyhose, the pants would have bunched up everywhere as they got caught on the rougher texture of the tights.
-Whenever I wear socks or hose, I am careful that they do not create a train wreck with whatever I am wearing over them.
-Have you ever seen the line caused by the tighter tops of trouser socks showing boldly through a nice pair of slacks?
+Whenever I wear socks or hose, I am careful not to create a train wreck with whatever I am wearing over them.
+Have you ever seen the line caused by the tops of trouser socks showing boldly through a nice pair of slacks?
 I rest my case!

-We enjoyed a lovely dinner at Gourmet and Company followed by a night at the Symphony.
+We enjoyed a lovely dinner at Gourmet and Company, followed by night at the Symphony.
 Someone recently commented that what I wore to the last performance was inappropriate for the “opera.”
 I took note of what the fellow in the seat next to me was wearing last evening.
 He and his date were similarly dressed.
 They were in their thirties, and he was wearing faded jeans and a plaid shirt while munching Peanut M&Ms throughout the performance.
 Interesting times.

-One of our tricks of eating out often without over doing it, is to share an entree as well as an occasional dessert.
+One of our tricks of eating out often without overdoing it is to share an entree as well as an occasional dessert.
 Cheers!